Rahihi/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

+The prime factors of 1231952 are 2, 2, 2, 2, 37 and 2081.

-Write a function that prints a square, followed by a new line.
+Write a program that finds and prints the largest prime factor of the number 612852475143, followed by a new line.

-Prototype: void print_square(int size);
-You can only use _putchar function to print
-Where size is the size of the square